 Avocado on toast is one of the most popular breakfasts around – and, from a health perspective, it packs a real punch.

-Avocados are highly nutritious and contain 20 different vitamins and minerals – including high amounts of vitamins K, C, B5, B6, and E. Plus, they’re high in folate, fibre, and potassium, which helps support healthy blood pressure levels.
-And because they’re packed with heart-healthy monounsaturated fats, they can also help protect against heart disease and high cholesterol.
+Avocados are highly nutritious and contain 20 different vitamins and minerals – including vitamins K, C, B5, B6, and E. Plus, they’re high in folate, fibre, and potassium, which helps support healthy blood pressure levels.
+And because they’re packed with heart-healthy fats, they can also help protect against heart disease and high cholesterol.

-This recipe for smashed avocado on sweet potato toast from Tasty is a wonderful way to combine these two superfoods – and it’s also quick and easy to make.
+This recipe from Tasty for smashed avocado on sweet potato toast is a wonderful way to combine these two superfoods – and it’s quick and easy to make.

 Shakshuka

-Shakshuka is quick to prepare, the ingredients are cheap to buy, and you can make it all in one pan.
-Plus, because it’s so customisable, this recipe is great for using up other ingredients you have in the fridge.
+Shakshuka is quick to prepare, the ingredients are cheap to buy, and you can make it with just one pan.
+Plus, because it’s easy to customise, this recipe is great for using up any ingredients you have in the fridge.
 This classic shakshuka recipe from BBC Good Food makes for a wholesome brunch, lunch, or breakfast.

 Banana and cinnamon porridge